Profile

 There is nothing as fulfilling as creating — as transforming a blank canvas into a work of art, imparting a piece of yourself into a sensory and intellectually- stimulating object of beauty — and then experiencing what you have made, and sharing it with others.
 I find that music is the best form of creating; it reaches right into our emotional core.

-Early on in my life, I came to the conclusion that film, when done well, is the most powerful medium for music, and that films can be totally transformed by an effective score.
+Early on in my life, I came to the conclusion that film, in the right conditions, can be the most powerful medium for music, and that films can be totally transformed by an effective score.
 Something special happens when visuals, sound and music are combined to tell a story.
 There’s a heightened meaning behind a piece of music when it is composed to a narrative.
 It has the potential to be all the more moving, intriguing, atmospheric, exciting or visceral than the same music on its own because it becomes a part of the film’s world.
 That world then becomes imprinted on the soundtrack, such that it is lived again in varying degrees upon each listen, even when out of context."